An undecided major in the College of Architecture & Urban Studies that serves as a portal to the college's four and five year degree programs.

 While these majors are extremely competitive, as a CAUS major you’ll have had exposure to coursework in those majors and opportunities that we think will help set you apart from other applicants if you manage to maintain a high GPA and stay engaged.

 Is everyone in the Explore CAUS major looking to transfer to Architecture?

 No!
-The Explore CAUS major is made up of diverse students who selected the major as a first or second choice.
+The Explore CAUS major is made up of diverse students who selected the major as a first choice.
 Some students will come in thinking they want to pursue a program like Architecture, and over the course of their first semester learn about another major in the college which they will decide to pursue instead.

 As a CAUS major you’ll take a course, CAUS 1984: Exploring Careers in Smart Cities, Planning, and Technologies, which exposes you to all the majors in CAUS and the careers that lead from those majors.
 You’ll also receive advising support to help you in your decision making.
 We’ve seen Explore CAUS majors change into all 4 schools within the college.

 How long can I stay in the Explore CAUS major?

 Two years is the maximum time you can stay in this non-degree granting major.